CristinaSolana/Compass-ST2-Bundle/README.md

 ##### What is it?

-*Once finished, will include snippets for All Compass Core variables, mixins and functions + tab indexing for mixin and function parameters.
+*Once finished, will include snippets for All Compass Core variables, mixins with tab indexing for parameters.
+Currently all of the CSS3 library is finished.

 Also, adds a Build System for Compass Watch when opening SASS Files.
 (Sublime-Text-2-SASS-Package or similar SASS Package needed. *Soon to be standalone*).

 **This is still a work in progress.
 Thanks in advance for any input.**

+---

-### Install
+## Install

-##### Prerequisites

-Ruby and SASS+Compass have to be installed.

-##### Installation: Easy way
+#### Prerequisites, must be installed:

+- Git (for installation of bundle)
+- Ruby (for SASS + Compass)
+- SASS (for Compass)
+- Compass (errrr, that's what you're here for isn't it?)

+#### Install from CMD Prompt (WIN) or Terminal (Linux/Mac)

 1. Open terminal / git bash and browse to the Sublime Text Packages Folder (OSX: cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages || WIN: C:\Users\<username>\AppData\Roaming\Sublime Text 2\Packages)

 2. git clone git://github.com/WhatWeDo/Sublime-Text-2-Compass-Build-System.git Compass

-##### Manually

-1. Download Package and unzip

-2. Go to menu bar: "Sublime Text 2 > Preferences > Browse Packages..."
-   - Alternate method, on OS X, in Terminal:
-   - $ cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages

-3. Once that folder is open, close Sublime Text 2

-4. Rename folder to Compass and move it in the package folder

-5. Restart Sublime Text 2
+---

-### Usage
+## Usage

-##### Snippets
+#### Snippets

 1. Easy: start typing the name of the Compass lib you are trying to access mixins for. (ex. background, border, etc)